jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 green: make it pass
 #################################################################################

-I copy the value from the terminal and paste as the expectation
+I copy the value from the terminal and paste it as the expectation

 .. code-block:: python